junxit/us-congress-bills-113/metadata.md

 - 2014-05-01 — Introduced in House
 - 2014-05-01 — Introduced in House
 - 2014-05-01 — Referred to the House Committee on Natural Resources.
+- 2014-05-07 — Referred to the Subcommittee on Water and Power.
+- 2014-06-10 — Subcommittee Hearings Held.
+- 2014-06-19 — Committee Consideration and Mark-up Session Held.
+- 2014-06-19 — Ordered to be Reported by Unanimous Consent.
+- 2014-06-19 — Subcommittee on Water and Power Discharged.
+- 2014-07-17 — Placed on the Union Calendar, Calendar No. 402.
+- 2014-07-17 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-536.
+- 2014-07-17 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-536.